urbanwildlifeinstitute/UWIN_tutorials/tutorials/Auto-logistic occupancy/auto-logistic.md

 summary(m2)
 ```

+### temporal model (season)
+MORE HERE

 <a name="plots"></a>

 ## 4. Predicting & plotting model outputs
 ### null model (no covariates)
-Because the null model does not consider any covariates, we will use the `predict` function to estimate the intercept only
+Because the null model does not consider any covariates, we can use the `predict` function to just estimate the intercept

 ```R
 # expected occupancy